-Gold is generally considered a hedge against the inflation and currency debasement that can result from widespread stimulus.
-However, higher bond yields have challenged that status recently as they increase the opportunity cost of holding non-yielding bullion.
+Gold is considered a hedge against inflation and currency debasement that can result from widespread stimulus.